vidyalakshmir/SysPartArtifact/README.md

 ```

 #### Results
-All values in T
-able 3 can be observed with this experiment.
+All values in Table 3 can be observed with this experiment.
 This experiment validates claim C4.

 ### (E4): Exploit Code Mitigation
 - Compute time: 10 minutes